googleapis/google-cloud-python/packages/bigframes/docs/user_guide/bigframes.pandas/remote_functions.rst

 ========================

-If you have already defined a custom function in BigQuery, either in the BigQuery Studio or with the `remote_function` decorator above or otherwise, you may use it with BigQuery DataFrames with the `read_gbq_function` method.
+If you have already defined a custom function in BigQuery, either in the BigQuery Google Cloud Console or with the `remote_function` decorator above or otherwise, you may use it with BigQuery DataFrames with the `read_gbq_function` method.

 More details are available via the `help` command: